mcjauregui72/CNN_MedImageClassification/README.md

 Ensembling models entails combining the individual predictions of multiple models on the same dataset, in an attempt to make better predictions on that dataset.
 Ensemble models can improve upon the predictive performance of individual models.
 If different models make different types of errors, we may be able to reduce the overall error rate by combining their predictions.

-In this project, we combined our two submodels' predictions in model_three, an ensemble model that averaged the submodels' output.
-Here, each model contributing to model_three wass weighted equally in the ensemmble model.
+In this project, we combined our two submodels' predictions in ensemble_model, which averaged the submodels' output.
+Here, each model contributing to ensemble_model was weighted equally.
 It is possible to configure a weighted average ensemble in which better-performing submodels contribute more to the ensemble than poorer-performing submodels.

 There are additional techniques for combining submodel predictions.
 In bootstrap aggregating, multiple models are trained on different subsets of the same training data and then ensembled.
 Boosting models occurs when models are trained sequentially, allowing later models to correct the errors made by earlier models.
 The voting technique makes a final prediction by taking a majority vote of the predictions made by the various submodels.

 Ensemble models can yield improved accuracy over their individual submodels by reducing overfitting.
 They may exhibit more robustness to changes in input data than their submodels.
 On the other hand, ensemble models can entail increased complexity, reduced ease of interpretability, and greater computational costs than their submodels individually.

-We took the following steps to prepare for and build the ensemble_mode:
+We took the following steps to prepare for and build the ensemble_model:

 1. Defined the full file paths to our best saved first_model and second_model, and loaded them from saved. keras.